Nenad Milijaš: Later career

-Red Star Belgrade

-On 31 January 2017, Milijaš rejoined his club Red Star for a third time.
-An avid Red Star fan, Milijaš once again proved loyalty to his club and fans.
-Milijaš signed a one-and-a-half-year deal.
-On 19 May 2019, he played his last game for Red Star in a 3–0 win over Napredak.
-During his 9 years altogether in Red Star, Milijas played 170 matches, scored 49 goals and had 38 assists.
-He also won 4 trophies, all 4 being Serbian SuperLiga in 06/07, 13/14, 17/18 and 18/19 seasons.
+On 31 January 2017, Milijaš rejoined his club Red Star Belgrade for a third time, this time on a half-year contract.
+An avid Red Star fan, he once again proved loyalty to his club and fans.
+The same year in April, Milijaš played his 200th match for Red Star Belgrade in a 2–1 league victory against Spartak Subotica.

+On 19 May 2019, Milijaš played his last match for Red Star in a 3–0 victory against Napredak.
+For nine years in Red Star, he played 170 matches, scored 49 goals and had 38 assists.
+Milijaš also won four trophies, with all four being Serbian SuperLiga in 2006–07, 2013–14, 2017–18, and 2018–19 seasons.

 International career

-Milijaš represented Serbia and Montenegro at under-21 level, appearing in the side which made the semi-finals of the 2006 European Under-21 Championship in Portugal.
+Milijaš represented Serbia and Montenegro at under-21 level, being part of the team which made the semi-finals of the 2006 UEFA European Under-21 Championship in Portugal.

-Milijaš made his full international debut for Serbia on 6 September 2008, in a 2–0 win over the Faroe Islands in a World Cup 2010 qualifier.
-He scored his first international goal in his fourth appearance, in a 6–1 rout of Bulgaria in a friendly on 19 November 2008, then added his first competitive goal when he netted the winner from the penalty spot to defeat Austria 1–0 on 6 June 2009.
-This qualification campaign ultimately saw the nation qualify for the 2010 FIFA World Cup Finals in South Africa, with Milijaš a regular in central midfield, usually paired with captain Dejan Stanković.
+On 6 September 2008, Milijaš made his full international debut for Serbia in a 2–0 victory against the Faroe Islands in a World Cup 2010 qualifier.
+He scored his first international goal in his fourth appearance, a 6–1 friendly victory against Bulgaria on 19 November 2008.
+Milijaš added his first competitive goal when he netted the winning goal from the penalty spot to defeat Austria 1–0 on 6 June 2009.
+This qualification campaign led Serbia to qualify for the 2010 FIFA World Cup finals in South Africa as an independent nation, with Milijaš being a regular central midfielder and usually paired with captain Dejan Stanković.

-In June 2010, he was selected in Serbia's squad for the 2010 FIFA World Cup, where he appeared in group stage match against Ghana.
-He earned a total of 25 caps (scoring 4 goals) and his final international was an October 2011 European Championship qualification match away against Slovenia.
+In June 2010, Milijaš was selected in Serbia's squad for the 2010 FIFA World Cup, where he appeared in group stage match against Ghana.
+He earned a total of 25 caps, scoring four goals. and his final international was an October 2011 European Championship qualification match away against Slovenia.

+Managerial career

+Milijaš was appointed assistant coach of Red Star Belgrade in 2019.

+Personal life

+In 2010, Milijaš married his long-time girlfriend, volleyball player Ksenija Cicvarić.